Drop + Sennheiser/EPOS PC38X Headphones Review

 -0.47 dB

-These over-ears have decent bass compliance.
-While they lack a thumpy low-bass and the mid-bass is a touch recessed, the high-bass is virtually flat, so basslines sound full and warm and sound effects like footsteps feel immersive.
+These over-ears have decent bass target compliance.
+While they lack a thumpy low-bass and the mid-bass is a touch recessed, the high-bass is virtually flat, so groovy basslines sound full and warm, and sound effects like footsteps are reproduced well.

 Mid-Range Profile: Target Compliance